 A Baori or step-well attached to Sri Raj Rajeshwari temple, Jaipur

-During old time before the water line & tap were invented, availability & storage of water was important for sustenance, hence a Baori was built just outside the temple to ensure availability of water.
+During the old day and much before the piped water line, availability & storage of water was important for the sustenance, hence a Baori was built near the temple to ensure availability of water.

 Sylvan surrounding adds to the serenity of Sri Raj Rajeshwari temple.
 Even though the temple is not ornate, the peace and tranquillity of vicinity is certainly a big draw.